Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Introduction

 Cell shape is strongly representative of cell function and can help diagnose many conditions including cancer \cite{Prasad2019}.
 However, most cell analyses do not consider the cell's shape in its entirety and instead only consider coarse global attributes like area, perimeter, or convexity \cite{Gabbert2021-vr}.
 Analyses that do use the cell's entire shape are often ``static'', as they disregard cell shape as it evolves over time \cite{zernike2016,Phillip_2021}.
 Because advances in live imaging are poised to provide an increasing amount of cell video data, statistical tools that describe the time evolution of cell shape are timely and necessary to precisely assess cell health and potential pathological conditions.

-We propose a new \textit{metric learning} paradigm, Regression-based Elastic Metric Learning (REML).
-REML learns the optimal elastic metric for geodesic regression on the manifold of discrete curves: the manifold of cell shapes.
-Our work expands on the framework \cite{Bharath2020-zn,Miolane2022ARiemannian} by parameterizing cell shapes from microscopy images with a 2D array of discrete points that trace a cell's outline and analyzing these shapes on the manifold of discrete curves $\mathcal{M}$ with an elastic metric using Geomstats \cite{miolane2020geomstats}.
+We propose a \textit{metric learning} paradigm, Regression-based Elastic Metric Learning (REML).
+REML learns the optimal elastic metric for geodesic regression on the manifold of discrete curves: here, the manifold of cell shapes.
+Our work expands on the framework \cite{Bharath2020-zn,Miolane2022ARiemannian} which parameterizes cell shapes from microscopy images with a 2D array of discrete points that trace a cell's outline.
+Then, we use the elastic metric implemented in Geomstats \cite{miolane2020geomstats} to analyze these shapes on the manifold of discrete curves.
 The outline of each cell is itself a point on the manifold of discrete curves $\mathcal{M}$, and changes in cell shape over time form a trajectory on $\mathcal{M}$.
-Our method performs regression on $\mathcal{M}$ and uses the the coefficient of determination $R^2$ to learn the elastic metric parameters that optimize the fit Fig.~\ref{fig:summary}.
-The elastic metric is particularly meaningful when analyzing cell shape because it quantifies "stretching" and "bending" between curves, which provides a biological measure of stretching and bending properties of the cells in a cell shape trajectory.
+Our method analytically solves the geodesic regression problem using different metrics and selects the metric that maximizes the coefficient of determination $R^2$ on the validation set Fig.~\ref{fig:summary}.
+The elastic metric is particularly meaningful when analyzing cell shape because it quantifies ``stretching'' and ``bending'' between curves, which provides a biological measure of stretching and bending properties of the cells in a cell shape trajectory.
 We validate our approach on synthetic trajectories between real osteosarcoma cells.
-Our experimental results confirm that our paradigm (i) learns biological parameters of cell shape evolution, and (ii) provides a mathematically-grounded approach to enhanced characterization of cell shape evolution.
+The experimental results confirm that our paradigm (i) learns biological parameters of cell shape evolution, and (ii) provides a mathematically-grounded approach to enhanced characterization of cell shape evolution.